 After the boat is exposed to the direct sunlight for a period of time, the color in the gelcoat tends to fade, dull or chalk.
 A heavier buffing is required to bring the gelcoat back to its original luster.
-For power cleaning use a light cleaner.
+For power cleaning, use a light cleaner such as Mirror Glaze #1®.
 To clean the boat by hand, use a heavier automotive cleaner.
 Before cleaning the surfaces, read the instructions given with the cleaner.
-After cleaning the surfaces, apply wax and polish all fiberglass surfaces except the non-skid areas.
+After cleaning the surfaces, apply wax, and polish all fiberglass surfaces except the non-skid areas.

-A pamphlet called "Congratulations Welcome to the Fiberglass Fleet" is included in the literature packet.
+A pamphlet called, "Congratulations, Welcome to the Fiberglass Fleet," is included in the literature packet.
 For more information on the care of fiberglass, read the pamphlet.

-If the fiberglass should become damaged and need repair, contact your dealer for an authorized repair person to make the repairs.
+If the fiberglass should become damaged and need repair, contact your dealer for an authorized repair person to do the work.

-DO NOT WAX NON-SKID AREAS AS THIS COULD MAKE THEM SLIPPERY AND CONSE-QUENTLY INCREASE THE POSSIBILITY OF INJURY.
+DO NOT WAX NON-SKID AREAS AS THIS COULD MAKE THEM SLIPPERY AND CONSEQUENTLY INCREASE THE POSSIBILITY OF INJURY.